-Miles Davis’ sometime bass player covers a Temptations classic:
+Miles Davis’ onetime bass player covers a Temptations classic:

 Another song from Miller’s album “Afrodeezia.”
 This one with guest rapper Chuck D: